gaiaBuildSystem/manifests/README.md

 NXP platform for the PhobOS distribution.
 PhobOS is a ostree based Debian distribution, it have custom boot configuration and uses the `ostree` tool to manage the system updates.

+### 📁 `qemu-phobos`

+QEMU platform for the PhobOS distribution.
+PhobOS is a ostree based Debian distribution, it have custom boot configuration and uses the `ostree` tool to manage the system updates.
+This manifest has the minimum required layers to run the PhobOS distribution in QEMU emulators.

 ### 📁 `rpi-deimos`

 Raspberry Pi platform for the DeimOS reference distribution.
 DeimOS is a simple Debian based distribution with default boot configuration and uses `apt` to manage the system updates.